Dev-data-fun/D-D-Sarcasm/README.md

  2. ResMet baseline
  3. DweNet baseline

-Each folder contains the source code of the final models, as well as a jupyter notebook for running the models.
+Each folder contains the source code of the final models, as well as a jupyter notebook for running each model.

 #### Results